Minnehaha Academy Upper Campus

 Simple and Honest

-The school’s material selection is simple and honest, limited to a primary palette of concrete, wood, and daylight.
-The finish palette adds pops of color only where appropriate for definition and wayfinding, while softer carpeting, fabric-wrapped panels, and upholstered furniture work to soften the line between the two.
+The finish palette adds pops of color only where appropriate for definition and wayfinding, while softer carpeting, fabric-wrapped panels and upholstered furniture work to soften the line between the two.